sumitraut7/ai-text-editor/README.md

 **Output:**
 *For example, countries with a lot of deserts can transform their desert to increase their habitable land and use irrigation to provide clean water to the desert.*

+### Default Mode (Grammar Error Correction)
+If no specific prompt is provided, the model will automatically correct grammatical errors in the input text.

 ## Model Information
 This application utilizes the grammar correction model `sumitraut7/gec_coedit_c4200m` from Hugging Face.

 ---